jpickell/git-switch/README.md

 - If the current directory is not under git control, `git-switch` will prompt you to choose a provider and then initialize the directory for you.
 - Updates the final line of the README with a "Last Updated: $date" line to allow for immediate add,comment & push to the new remote url.
 If there's no README.md, it will create it and add the datestamp.
+- The "Edit" option will open up the config file ($HOME/.git-switch) in your predefined $EDITOR

 **Usage**